GeekyAnts/nativebase-docs/docs/3.0.x/zstack.md

-`ZStack` aligns items absolutely in the z-axis.
+`ZStack` aligns items to the z-axis.

 ## Examples